d-roho/CSGOPredictor/README.md

 -> Better GSI integration - Created gsi_pinger

+-> Bypass manual creation of dictionary with GSI data - solved by gsi_pinger

 -> Lighter Program (reducing the amount of space taken by GSI Log) - No more logs with gsi_pinger

+-> Make program Server Population agnostic - Done

+-> (Fix | High Priority) Imperfect Server Population Detector - Fixed by making program server population agnostic.
+Ppredictions are made as long as population > 0 - if population = 0, program will wait till at least 1 player joins.

 Known Bugs/Problems that haven't been solved: